 All plans include unlimited texts, which is not a feature all discount cell phone providers offer.
 New customers receive a $19 credit for any minute plan.

 Minutes are usable for calls in the US, China, Canada, and Mexico.
-They also offer international calling, at an additional cost, to over 100 countries, including:
+They also offer international calling to over 60 countries for free.

 3. Cricket Wireless